zengkaipeng/Uni-Reaction-Release/readme.md

 ### Results

-We have uploaded the inference results for two sets of experiments that are relatively time-consuming, namely **USPTO-Condition** and **USPTO-500MT**, in the form of `json`. 我们同时也为regression tasks 提供了results，whose 文件夹遵循和  `Data` 以及 `Checkpoints` 相同的命名规律.
+We have uploaded the inference results for two sets of experiments that are relatively time-consuming, namely **USPTO-Condition** and **USPTO-500MT**, in the form of `json`.
+We also provide results for the regression tasks, and these folders follow the same naming convention as the `Data` and `Checkpoints` folders.

 ## Data Preprocess